viieye/MathEneer-SHowDown/README.md

 ---
-rater ranks, favourite cards - promoting rating more often boss and item section galleries to fix bugs with items, adding char entities on board, coupled with client version adding instructions for the search bar
+rater ranks, favourite cards - promoting rating more often boss and item section galleries main character galleries main character rolling boss and event rolling to fix bugs for items spawning adding char entities on board, coupled with client version adding instructions for the search bar adding a ingame basic barebones attack calculation and basic servergame thing (the skeleton of a skeleton is there)

 igen thats it for now